-With an MSW and licensure, you can pursue a number of social work roles, as well as more advanced administrative roles.
+With an MSW and either certification or licensure, you can pursue a number of social work roles, as well as more advanced administrative roles.
 Social work and its related specialties show strong growth potential over the next decade.
 Social worker roles are expected to grow by 12 percent, while substance abuse and mental health counselor roles are expected to grow by 23 percent, according to the US Bureau of Labor Statistics (BLS) [1, 2].

 |Job title||Average salary on Glassdoor|